-Tomato feed contains high concentrations of potassium compared to other fertilizers.
+Tomato feed for plants such as Tomorite contains high concentrations of potassium compared to other fertilizers.

 Fertilizers are commonly blended with three primary ingredients, phosphorus, potassium, and nitrogen.
 Blends are typically labeled with the concentration of each in the order N-P-K for nitrogen, phosphorus, and potassium.
 A tomato feed might have the numbers 10-10-30, where the concentrations are 10%, 10%, and 30% of each.